patientzero/remote-debug-tensorflow-docker/README.md

 - Server must allow you to expose ports
 - based on docker image tensorflow/tensorflow:latest-gpu-py3 and nvidia-cuda
 - to use remote debugging on the container via ssh you need PyCharm Professional
+- **Additonally for the CUDA version ake sure you have installed the NVIDIA driver and a supported version of Docker for your distribution [(see cuda-docker prerequisites)](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)#prerequisites).**

 ## Images